mrfunyon/django-esi/README.rst

-For example, your site have duplicate content you are using frequently through your site and you would like to make these items easier to render in templates, leveraging varnish to cache these pieces of your site, possibly even at different cache intervals.
+For example, your site have duplicate content you are using frequently through your site and you would like to make these items easier to render in templates, leveraging `Varnish`_ to cache these pieces of your site, possibly even at different cache intervals.

 Here is an example before::